Ezequiel92/GalaxyInspector/docs/src/api/pipelines.md

 # Pipelines

-These functions construct a plotting pipeline, from reading the data to generating the figures and animations.
+These functions execute a plotting pipeline, from reading the data to generating the figures and animations.

 They have many optional arguments allowing to configure most aspects of the plots.